 - The respondent shall be allowed to present witnesses, including one character reference, on their own behalf and to be accompanied by a supporter of their own choice.
 The supporter shall be a current faculty, staff, or student member of the Hampshire College community.

-- The respondent shall be provided a copy of the outcome letter, which may also include sanctions if the respondent is found responsible for violating the Norms of Community Living and Policies.
+- The respondent shall be provided a copy of the outcome letter, which may also include sanctions if the respondent is found responsible for violating the Code of Conduct.

 - The respondent shall have the right to appeal, as explained in the appeals section.

 The board shall not permit the consideration of statements by witnesses not available for questioning, but this may be waived for good cause if the board hearing the case, by majority vote, determines that admission of such a statement enables of a thorough review of the matter, allows the case to be adjudicated in a fair and equitable manner, and will not cause undue prejudice to either party.